Education (EdD)

 Entry requirements

-A candidate for the Degree of EdD should:
+A candidate for the EdD should:

-- Hold that qualification normally in the general field of education, policy and/or management and/or social sciences or its equivalent in professional experience and a professionally accredited programme; and,
+- Hold that qualification normally in the general field of education, policy and/or management and/or social sciences or it's equivalent in professional experience and a professionally accredited programme; and,

 - Have access to email and the internet for the e-supported parts of the programme.